 In some cases our Tabular Form will need to provide a column of type checkbox to give our users a possibility to “flag” a record.
 Usually it would be “Yes” or “Y” for an activated checkbox and “No” or “N” for the not checked (empty) state.
 In the earlier versions of APEX such a requirement would cause a lot of coding just to create a workaround for a simple problem.
 The checkbox item was (is) different than the other items in APEX – its value will not be submitted to the server for the empty state.
 This means that the array (g_f01) will contain the values for the checked items only and there was no really good way to go around this problem.

-APAX 4 changed this in a positive way by introducing the Single Checkbox item.
+APEX 4 changed this in a positive way by introducing the Single Checkbox item.
 This item can be used as any other item and it is capable of storing either a single value for a checked or NULL for the empty state.

 In order to demonstrate how this feature works, we will need to do couple of preparation steps first: